ChrisYoxall/azure.play/dot_net/managed.identity.demo/README.md

+## About

+Example of using a managed identity.
+Demonstrates authenticating an application running on a VM to a storage account.

+## Notes

 To run this demo on managed identities on a VM will need to assign a managed identity to the VM either at creation or afterwards by doing: